Public fertility service

-Your GP or specialist can download the referral form at the bottom of this webpage.
+Your GP or specialist should use this Reproductive Services Referral Form.
 The completed referral - including copies of your test results - can be faxed to the Women's at (03) 8345 3036.

 Your referral will be valid for 12 months.

 If you are single, speak to your GP or specialist about a referral.

 If you are part of a couple who has been trying to conceive naturally, your GP or specialist can refer you if: